Deep Reinforcement Learning, a textbook: Tabular Value-Based Agents

 \subsubsection{Off-Policy Learning}

-In addition to the exploration/exploitation selection question, another main theme in the design of reinforcement learning algorithms is how the behavior policy learns.
-Should it update strictly on-policy---only from its recent actions---or off-policy, learning from all available information?
+In addition to the selection question, another main theme in the design of full reinforcement learning algorithms is which learning method to use.
+Reinforcement learning is concerned with learning an action-policy from the rewards.
+The agent selects an action to perform, and learns from the reward that it gets back from the environment.
+The question is whether the agent should perform updates strictly on-policy---only learning from its most recent action---or allow off-policy updates, learning from all available information.

-Reinforcement learning is concerned with learning a policy from actions and rewards.
-The agent selects an action, and learns from the reward that it gets back from the environment.
+In \emph{on-policy} learning, the learning takes place by using the value of the action that was selected by the policy.
+The policy determines the action to take, and the value of that action is used to update the value of the policy function: the learning is {\em on-policy}.

-Normally, the learning takes place by consistently backing up the value of the selected action back to the same behavior policy function that was used to select the action: the learning is {\em on-policy}.
-There is, however, an alternative.
-If the learning takes place by backing up values of another action, not the one selected by the behavior policy, then this is known as {\em off-policy learning}.
-This makes sense when the behavior policy explores by selecting a non-optimal action (it does not perform the greedy exploitation action; this usually results in an inferior reward value).
-On-policy learning would then have to backup the value of the non-optimal exploration action (since otherwise it would not learn on-policy).
-Off-policy learning, however, is free to backup the value of the best action instead, and not the inferior one selected by the exploration policy, not polluting the policy with a known inferior choice.
-Thus, in the case of exploration, off-policy learning can be more efficient, by not stubbornly backing up the value of the action selected by the behavior policy, but the value of an older, better, action instead.
-(In the case of an exploiting step by the policy, on-policy learning and off-policy learning are the same.)
+There is, however, an alternative to this straightforward method.
+In {\emph{off-policy} methods, the learning takes place by backing up values of \emph{another} action, not necessarily the one selected by the behavior policy.
+This method makes sense when the agent explores.
+When the behavior policy explores, it selects a \emph{non-optimal} action.
+The policy does not perform the greedy exploitation action; of course, this usually results in an inferior reward value.
+On-policy learning would then blindly backup the value of the non-optimal exploration action.
+Off-policy learning, however, is free to backup another value instead.
+It makes sense to choose the value of the best action, and not the inferior one selected by the exploration policy.
+The advantage of this off-policy approach is that it does not pollute the behavior policy with a value that is most likely inferior.

-Learning methods face a trade-off: they try to learn the best target action from current behavior that is known so far (learning-exploitation), or they choose new (but sometimes non-optimal) behavior.
-Do we penalize a node when exploration found a worse value (as expected) or do we keep the optimistic value?
-Thus, off-policy learning uses \emph{two} policies: first, the behavior policy that is used for actual action selection behavior (sometimes exploring), and second, the target policy that is updated by backing up values.
-The first policy performs \emph{downward} selection to expand states, the second policy performs \emph{upward} value propagation to update the target policy.
-In on-policy learning these policies are the same, in off-policy learning the behavior policy and the target policy are separate.
+The difference between on-policy and off-policy is only in how they act when exploring the non-greedy action.
+In the case of exploration, off-policy learning can be more efficient, by not stubbornly backing up the value of the action selected by the behavior policy, but the value of an older, better, action.